-Begin the day strolling down Milford's idyllic Main Street, and browsing the quaint shops before heading to Delaware River Tubing for a relaxing, three-hour ride down the Delaware.
-Have lunch at The Ship Inn Restaurant and Brewery, then drive three miles to Frenchtown, where the Delaware River Scenic Byway officially begins.
-Spend the afternoon walking through the Frenchtown's Historic District with its antique shops and art galleries, or bike through Delaware & Raritan Canal State Park.
-Have dinner at farm-to-table eatery Lovin’ Oven, and order the caramel salt tart for dessert.
-Stay at the graciously-appointed National Hotel.
+Begin the day strolling Milford's idyllic Main Street, and browse the quaint shops before heading to Delaware River Tubing for a relaxing, three-hour ride down the Delaware.
+Have lunch at Descendants Brewing Company, then drive about four miles to Frenchtown, where the Delaware River Scenic Byway officially begins.
+Spend the afternoon walking through Frenchtown's Historic District with its antique shops and art galleries, or bike through Delaware and Raritan Canal State Park.
+Enjoy authentic Tex-Mex cuisine for dinner at the charming Cocina Del Sol.
+For a place to stay, reserve a room at the graciously appointed National Hotel.

-Get back to nature in this town, where a variety of nature experiences await.
-Choose from visiting Howell Living Farm, where you can step back in time to the 19th-century and tour the granary, sheep barn and blacksmith area, or go to Holcombe-Jamison Farmstead Museum to learn even more about the area’s agricultural heritage.
-Grab a bite at Caffe Galleria before touring Prallsville Mills in nearby Stockton, a bucolic 10-building historical complex.
-Just 15 minutes away, take an easy hike to Goat Hill Overlook for sweeping views of Washington Crossing State Park.
-Back in Lambertville, dine at Brian’s, a French-Italian bistro, and then have a nightcap romantic bar at Swan Hotel.
-Unwind at Lambertville Station Restaurant and Inn, set right on the Delaware River.
+Get back to nature in this town, where a variety of experiences await.
+Choose from visiting Howell Living History Farm, where you can step back in time to the 19th century and tour the granary, sheep barn and blacksmith area, or go to Holcombe-Jimison Farmstead Museum to learn even more about the area’s agricultural heritage.
+Grab a bite at Liv & Charlie's before touring Prallsville Mills in nearby Stockton, a bucolic 10-building historical complex.
+Head back to Lambertville and hike up Goat Hill Overlook for sweeping views of the Delaware River and Washington Crossing Historic Park.
+After you’ve worked up an appetite, dine at Brian’s, a French-Italian bistro, then have a nightcap at Anton's at the Swan.
+Unwind for the evening at Lambertville Station Restaurant and Inn, set right on the Delaware River.